DCAN-Labs/cdni-brain/docs/pipelines.md

 See [MSI partitions](partitions.md) to choose the appropriate partition based on your data and parameters.

 **Note**: all job specifications can increase or decrease based on the amount of data (size or file number) in your dataset.
 These are recommendations based on job specifications for typical datasets with some buffer added.
-If your data is multi-echo or your subjects have more minutes of data than normal (>1 hour), you may need more resources
+If your data is multi-echo or your subjects have more minutes of data than normal (>1 hour), you may need more resources.
+On average, fMRIprep takes about 8 hours to run and XCP-D takes about 2 hours to run.